epunx2/ericchrobak.com/_posts/2018-08-03-learn-ide-and-general-keyboard-shorcuts.md

 CMD + X - Cut - cuts the highlighted text, picture, folder, etc. The difference between this copy command is when you cut the highlighted item is removed until you paste it in the new location.

-CMD + V - Paste - pastes what you either copies or cut onto the location your cursur is or in the folder you are in.
+CMD + V - Paste - pastes what you either copies or cut onto the location your cursor is or in the folder you are in.

 CMD + B - Bold - changes cursor  and/or highlighted text to bold.